ecilasun/e32/README.md

 ```

 ## Fetch Stage
-This stage is an instruction load wait slot, and caches internal CSR register representations to be used on later stages.
+This stage is an instruction load wait slot, and caches internal CSR register representations to be used on later stages, such as interrupt enable flags.

 ## Decode Stage
 This stage will latch the read word from memory to instruction register, and enable the instruction decoder so that we have something to process on the execute stage.
-After this stage, on next clock, the instruction parts will be available for use.
+After this stage, on next clock, the instruction parts will be available for use, including the values read from the register file for source registers 1 and 2.

 ## Execute Stage
 This stage handles bus read request for LOAD and memory address generation for LOAD/STORE instructions.
-This stage will turn on the ALU for the writeback stage, where the aluout result is used, and also pipelines the result of the branch decision output from the BLU.
-It will also cache the CSR value from currently selected CSR register for later modification.
+It will also turn on the ALU for the writeback stage, where the aluout result is used, and pipelines the result of the branch decision output from the BLU.
+In addition, it caches the CSR value from currently selected CSR register for later modification, and detects ecall/ebreak/wfi/mret instructions.

 ## Load Wait Stage
 This stage is the data load delay slot.
 Since the writeback stage needs the data from memory to pass into a register, we need to wait here for loads to complete.
 It's also a placeholder stage for future, delayed devices where loads do not complete in a single clock cycle.

 ## Writeback Stage
-This stage handles the write enable mask generation for the STORE instruction, and will set up the writeback value to the register file based on instruction type.
+This stage handles the write enable mask generation for the STORE instruction, and will set up the writeback value to the register file based on instruction type, for both the integer register file and the CSRs.
 The next instruction pointer is calculated here as well, including handling of traps and branches.
+This stage will handle mret by clearing the currently handled interrupt pending bit to allow further traps of the same type execute.

 ## Retire Stage
-This stage generates the bus address and enable signal for instruction load, enables register writes for any pending writes, and will handle the masking/sign extension of register output value from previous started LOAD instruction.
+This stage generates the bus address and enable signal for instruction load, and sets up the mip/mepc/mtval/mcause registers for any hardware or software interrupt detected during this instruction.

+# Default ROM behavior

+After the board is programmed with this SoC's bin or bit file, you can connect to the Arty board using a terminal program such as PuTTY.
+By default, the Arty board serial device comes up on the device list as COM4 (on USB).
+Set your terminal program to use 115200 baud / 1 stop bit / no parity and you should be able to see messages displayed by the board.

+The default ROM image that ships with this SoC will display startup message when the reset button is pressed (if the SoC image is in the persistent memory), or when first programmed in dynamic mode.
+The ROM code will then sit in an infinite loop, and use an interrupt handler to trap and echo back any character sent to it.
+During this process, if at any time an uppercase 'c' character (C) is caught, the main loop is alerted via a volatile which will in turn trigger a deliberate illegal instruction exception to test the hardware and software.

+One could modify this behavior to for example load programs from an SDCard (or over USB) and run them, or simply act as a dummy device responding to simple UART commands.
+It's left up to the user to decide how to use or extend this design.

-# Default ROM image
+# Changing the ROM image

 To use a different ROM image, you'll need to head over to https://github.com/ecilasun/riscvtool and sync the depot.
 After that, you'll need to install the RISC-V toolchain (as instructed in the README.md file).